-Creating your own travel map is a very simple process and free with Google maps.
+It is easy to create your own travel map and free with Google maps.
 I love keeping track of everywhere we have traveled and watching the colors of the map multiply after every update.
 I will walk you through the process of creating your own travel map step by step.

 Log into google.
 If you forget to log in you will not be able to save all of your locations and all your hard work will disappear as soon as you close the page.
 If you don’t have a Gmail address you can create one very easily.
 Click here: Google and then click create account.

 Also, be sure to use a computer application.
 You cannot create a map on a phone or iPad.

 Head over to Google Maps.
 Be sure to look in the upper right-hand corner to make sure you are logged in.
 If you don’t have a picture uploaded for your Google account it will usually have an initial where you see my picture.